chelsejw/chelsejw/README.md

 I'm Chelsea, a developer from Singapore with a background in television production.
 I write mainly in JavaScript and Java.

-In my free time, I enjoy video games, reading self-help books, television shows and spending quality time with my two dogs.
+In my free time, I enjoy video games, reading books (faves are mystery thrillers + self-help), crocheting, television shows and spending quality time with my two dogs.

 # My Stack 👾

-**Languages**: JavaScript, Python, Java
+**Languages**: JavaScript, Java

 **Backend**: Express, Django

 **Frontend**: React

-# Currently learning 📕
-- Java
-- Functional programming